Files / United States

 22/12/2025

-- EPSCoR Program Fiscal Year 2024 Report to Congress
+11. EPSCoR Program Report to Congress for Fiscal Year 2024

 Document Introduction

 This report is an in-depth analysis based on the official "Fiscal Year 2026 Budget Request" document submitted by the National Science Foundation (NSF) to Congress on May 30, 2025.
-The total request amounts to $39.0315 billion (excluding mandatory appropriations), reflecting strategic resource adjustments in a constrained budgetary environment.
-The report's core argument is that NSF is shifting public funds from traditional broad support for basic science towards focused investments in specific frontier areas that are expected to drive economic growth, enhance U.S. technological leadership, and directly serve national security and critical industry needs.
+The total request amounts to $3,903.15 million (excluding mandatory appropriations), reflecting strategic resource adjustments in a constrained budgetary environment.
+The core argument of the report is that NSF is shifting public funding from broad support for traditional basic science towards focused investments in specific frontier areas that are expected to drive economic growth, enhance U.S. technological leadership, and directly serve national security and critical industrial needs.

-The structured presentation of the request document first clarifies the strategic priorities of the budget.
+The structured presentation of the request document first clarifies the strategic budget priorities.
 Artificial Intelligence (with a proposed investment of $655.23 million) is placed at the forefront, with goals not only to advance the theoretical foundations of trustworthy AI but also to emphasize breakthroughs in specific application domains to maintain U.S. global dominance in this field.
-Following closely are Quantum Information Science ($231.15 million) and the Directorate for Technology, Innovation and Partnerships ($350 million), the latter accelerating technology commercialization through programs like SBIR/STTR.
+Closely following are Quantum Information Science ($231.15 million) and the Directorate for Technology, Innovation and Partnerships ($350 million), the latter accelerating technology commercialization through programs like SBIR/STTR.
 Furthermore, areas such as Biotechnology ($248.59 million), Advanced Manufacturing ($110.1 million), Microelectronics and Semiconductors ($65.75 million), and Advanced Wireless ($59.46 million) are also listed as key directions for continued investment.
-These investments aim to directly address challenges from global competitors and ensure U.S. security and autonomy in strategic supply chains such as semiconductors and the bioeconomy.
+These investments aim to directly address challenges from global competitors and ensure the security and autonomy of strategic supply chains in areas like semiconductors and the bioeconomy.

-Additionally, the report includes several legally mandated authorization reports, such as the "Congressional Report on Computer Science Education Research" and the "EPSCoR Program Fiscal Year 2024 Report to Congress," providing detailed data on the performance and fund allocation of specific programs.
+Additionally, the report includes several legally mandated authorization reports, such as the "Congressional Report on Computer Science Education Research" and the "EPSCoR Program Report to Congress for Fiscal Year 2024," providing detailed data on the performance and fund allocation of specific programs.
 The "CHIPS and Science Act Fiscal Year 2026 Spending Plan" specifies that $50 million will be allocated for microelectronics workforce development activities, directly serving the talent needs of the domestic semiconductor industry.

 In summary, this budget request document is not merely a financial plan but a strategic declaration on how the United States intends to maintain its scientific and technological hegemony in the new era.
-It clearly reveals the trend of resources tilting towards areas deemed as "national critical technologies," such as artificial intelligence, quantum technology, semiconductors, and biomanufacturing, and elevates research security to an unprecedented level.
+It clearly reveals the trend of resources tilting towards areas deemed critical to national strength, such as artificial intelligence, quantum technology, semiconductors, and biomanufacturing, and elevates research security to an unprecedented level.
 Its policy orientation and resource allocation logic hold significant reference value for understanding the future landscape of U.S. technological competition.